isaacharrisholt/miniproxy/README.md

 ## License

-tinyproxy is MIT licensed, so do what you like!
+miniproxy is MIT licensed, so do what you like!